sanvidvaidya/enterprise-decision-intelligence-simulator/README.md

 # Enterprise Decision Simulator

-A local-first renewal command center for a fictional enterprise SaaS company.
-It integrates CRM, contract, product-usage, and support data to answer:
+Hi I'm Sanvid and I created this local-first renewal command center for a fictional enterprise SaaS company, which integrates CRM, contract, product-usage, and support data to answer:

 > Which customers are least likely to renew, what exact evidence explains the risk, and what should the account team do next?